 Post section fields will be decided by a blind draw.

-Skips or singles players will be notified of any change once it is decided.
+If there is a change of format, skips or singles players will be notified of any change once it is decided.

 Play will normally be 3 rounds per day commencing at 9am, but where a fourth round is required commencement time will be 8:30am.